- Instructions for Form 1098 - Introductory Material

 If an overpayment of interest on an adjustable rate mortgage or other mortgage was made in a prior year and you refund (or credit) that overpayment, you may have to file Form 1098 to report the refund (or credit) of the overpayment.
 See Reimbursement of Overpaid Interest, later.

 Also use Form 1098 to report MIP of $600 or more you received during the calendar year in the course of your trade or business from an individual, including a sole proprietor, but only if section 163(h)(3)(E) applies.
-See the instructions for Box 5, Mortgage Insurance Premiums on page 6.
+See the instructions for Box 5.
+Mortgage Insurance Premiums, later.

 You need not file Form 1098 for interest received from a corporation, partnership, trust, estate, association, or company (other than a sole proprietor) even if an individual is a coborrower and all the trustees, beneficiaries, partners, members, or shareholders of the payer of record are individuals.